-- Divide dough into 3 6 oz balls and one about 2-3 oz. (whatever is left).
-Cover pre-made dough balls and chill for several hours or preferably overnight.
+- Divide dough into 3 6 oz balls.
+Cover shaped dough balls and chill for several hours or preferably overnight.

 - When ready to bake, set dough balls on a parchment lined tray and bake in a convection oven at 350 for 20 to 23 minutes or if you prefer, bake at 400 for about 10 minutes then reduce heat and bake at 330 for another 10 to 12.
 Let the cookies cool completely or at least until they are warm but but super hot.
 I like to let them cool completely, freeze, then thaw and re-warm.

 - You can also bake in a regular oven at 375 for about 30 minutes.

 - Also, these are best underbaked.
 I sometimes bake at 400 convection for 10 and 330 convection for 10 and while they seem underbaked at first, they cool and set.
 This recipe also works even better with Plugra.
 Land o Lakes is fine, but they are flakier with Plugra.

 Spread 1 cup (140 grams) flour across the baking sheet and bake it for 15 minutes.
 It should not get too brown, but it will be very fragrant and will have developed lumps.
 When flour is cool enough to handle, empty it into a large bowl and mash out any lumps You can also sift it and then mash out any remaining lumps if you need to.
 Let cool completely before using.
 Flour loses moisture after it is roasted.
 In my experience, 140 grams of flour is reduced to 128 grams of flour after roasting so it loses about 8% of its weight.